Doctors and Domestic Violence in GMC Cases

 Legal aid may be available to some doctors in criminal cases but their earning capacity and assets will often take them above the eligibility threshold.
 Most doctors prefer to instruct a lawyer on a private basis any way.
 Doctor are not entitled to legal aid in GMC proceedings, save on appeal, and again subject to eligibility criteria being met.
 Obtaining legal aid for appeals is now very difficult indeed.

 The Local Authority Designated Officer (LADO) will also be consulted by employers and the police, where a doctor is said to have committed domestic violence in front of or nearby children, or been violent towards children.
 Social workers will generally be instructed to speak to the children, and other individuals, including the complainant and the alleged perpetrator.
 LADOs will liaise will employers and employers will consider excluding a doctor who is facing such allegations.
-For more information about LADO procedures, look up the relevant local municipal authority (council).
-The GMC will usually liaise with the LADO and vice versa, to meet their statutory obligations.
+For more information about LADO procedures, look up the relevant local municipal authority (council) to find their procedures and policies.
+The GMC will usually liaise with the LADO and vice versa, to meet their respective statutory obligations.

 It should be noted that harassment, controlling behaviour, and abuse does not necessarily have to lead to physical violence for the authorities to take action against a doctor.
 Further, even where the police decide not to proceed with a prosecution, the GMC can still take up the same concerns and bring misconduct proceedings.
 There are a number of cases where the GMC had brought proceedings of assault and non-consensual sex, among other things, which could also be classified as criminal conduct in the criminal justice jurisdiction.

-A doctor should be careful what they say about allegations when speaking to the police or GMC, as admissions and denials could be used against them in a number of jurisdictions.
+A doctor should be careful what they say about domestic violence allegations, when speaking to the police or GMC, as admissions and denials could be used against them in a number of legal jurisdictions (GMC, DBS, criminal, civil and family courts).
+In some instances, doctors will make admissions and express regret, and early admissions can indicate that a doctor is developing insight into their conduct.

 If you are a doctor facing allegations of domestic violence, call Doctors Defence Service on 0800 10 88 739 in strict confidence.
 Or use our online Contact Form.